tclarke/vc3-2023/README.md

 The main loop copies the next coordinate from the stack, draws the line down and to the left, copies the coordinate again and draws the down and right line, and finally pops the coordinate and draw the line that's up and right.
 If we've hit the top of the stack, it's done and we halt, otherwise we loop and do it again.

+There are some code docs explaining in greater detail.